SAP-archive/teched2020-IIS360/exercises/ex0/README.md

 With the setup procedure done, you now have completed:
 - setting up the SAP Cloud Platform trial account
 - Access to SAP Business Application Studio (SBAS)
-- Creation of your dev space
+- Creation of your development space
 - Setting up the sample OData V4 service in SBAS

 Continue to - [Exercise 1 - Generation of the Fiori elements app](../ex1/README.md)